Tag Archives: car slang

 “RUNNER !!!”: This is what is yelled when a customer gets up from the negotiating table and proceeds to walk out the door.
 The customer gets up and the salesperson says, “We got a RUNNER.”

-Know any car dealer slang that I’ve missed?
+Know any car salesman slang that I’ve missed?